hackforla/HomeUniteUs/README.md

 3. `db`: A [PostgreSQL](https://www.postgresql.org/) database container.
    * The database is stored as a docker volume, `db-data`.
    * If the volume is not found during spin-up, then an empty database volume will be created.

+In the production environment, each of these services along with `nginx` are deployed onto an EC2 instance and managed as `systemd` service units instead of with Docker.

 ## Build Instructions